faustozamparelli/UnixTrash/README.md

 You are all set!!

 ## Usage:
 You can now use the script in your terminal by using the ```r``` command (better than using the defaul rm because some tool you install may need the original one) to move the files into your system trash
 NOTE: One adjustment you'll need to get used to is to avoid using ```r -rf``` for directories, and just use r command since the script automatically performs recursive actions by recognizing whether the target is a directory or a file.
+And you can use r --empty to empty your trash, right from the cli!

 You can keep using the rm command for files you want to delete immediatly